-The Simple Pneumonia with Hospitalization episode-based cost measure evaluates a clinician’s risk-adjusted cost to Medicare for beneficiaries who receive inpatient treatment for simple pneumonia during the performance period.
-The cost measure score is the clinician’s riskadjusted cost for the episode group averaged across all episodes attributed to the clinician.
+The Simple Pneumonia with Hospitalization episode-based cost measure evaluates a clinician’s risk-adjusted cost to Medicare for patients who receive inpatient treatment for simple pneumonia during the performance period.
+The measure score is the clinician’s risk-adjusted cost for the episode group averaged across all episodes attributed to the clinician.
 This acute inpatient medical condition measure includes costs of services that are clinically related to the attributed clinician’s role in managing care during each episode from the clinical event that opens, or “triggers,” the episode through 30 days after the trigger.

 Pneumonia is a leading infectious cause of hospitalization and death among adults in the United States, and community-acquired pneumonia (CAP), which is akin to the patient population in the Simple Pneumonia with Hospitalization measure, is a major driver of Medicare morbidity and mortality rates.
-The Simple Pneumonia with Hospitalization episode-based cost measure was recommended for development by an expert clinician committee—the Pulmonary Disease Management Clinical Subcommittee—because of its high impact in terms of patient population and Medicare spending, and the opportunity for incentivizing cost-effective, high-quality clinical care in this area.
+The Simple Pneumonia with Hospitalization episode-based cost measure was recommended for development by an expert clinician committee—the Pulmonary Disease Management Clinical Subcommittee—because of its impact in terms of patient population and clinician coverage, and the opportunity for incentivizing cost-effective, high-quality clinical care in this area.
 Subsequently, members of the Clinical Subcommittee provided extensive, detailed input on this measure.

 The cost measure numerator is the sum of the ratio of observed to expected3 paymentstandardized cost to Medicare for all Simple Pneumonia with Hospitalization episodes attributed to a clinician.
-This sum is then multiplied by the national average observed episode cost to generate a dollar figure
+This sum is then multiplied by the national average observed episode cost to generate a dollar figure.